 NYSACC Wants to Form ELLAs Throughout NYS

 When the Environmental Leaders Learning Alliance (ELLA) was founded at Teatown Lake Reservation Nature Preserve and Education Center in 2007, the founders anticipated taking their program statewide.
 Alas, that never happened.
 However, NYSACC, in discussions with ELLA, would like to assist in fulfilling that goal.
 We are looking for grants to assist in this effort.
 But more importantly, we are looking for organizations, similar to Teatown, that would be interested in creating their own ELLA in their local region.
 As county Environmental Management Councils have been in decline due to funding issues, there is a missing element in the original NYSDEC concept for local environmental assistance to municipalities.
 ELLA can fill that gap by providing a regional forum for CACs/CBs.
 It’s a success story years in the making.
-ELLA would act as a resource to other groups to get their ELLAs started.
-If you know of a nature educational center in your area (check out the resource list above) that might be interested, please email firstname.lastname@example.org with contact information.
+Teatown’s ELLA would act as a resource to other groups to get their ELLAs started.
+If you know of a nature educational center in your area (check out this resource list) that might be interested, please email email@example.com with contact information.

 CAC Project Awards and the Margery Sachs Award

 NYSACC presents annual awards to CAC’s to recognize exceptional projects that have had a lasting and significant positive impact on the natural environment in their municipalities.
 This link will bring you to our website for further information on how you can apply (https://nysacc.org/awards).